vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 * The counted quantity
 * The unit

-The following example shows a call with one item---but later, the script generates the table rows dynamically, to handle any number of items:
+The following example shows a call with one item---but later, we'll build a script that generates the table rows dynamically, to handle any number of items:

 {% highlight test %}
 EXECUTE FUNCTION 'BAPI_MATPHYSINV_COUNT'